abchatra/abchatra.github.io/_posts/2015-12-15-TaggedFloat.md

 Now let us dig deeper into our tagging scheme.

 ###Tagging scheme
-Remember our goal here is to tag a pointer our goal here is
+Remember our goal here is to pick a tagging scheme in a pointer so as to:

-1. Differentiate between a pointer and a float.
+1. Easily differentiate between a pointer and a float.
 2. Not lose any data while encoding a float.

 From the above IEEE 754 floating representation we know that all float values (except NaN, +Infinity, -Infinity) are guaranteed to have at least one of the exponent bits **not set**.
 So we xor all floats with **0xFFFC0000 00000000 00000000 00000000 or 0xFFFC<<48** and store them in the memory as pointers.
 This magic xor constant guarantees that all floats will have at least one bit set in the exponent part (bits 62-52).
 This magic constant also ensures that NaN, Infinity & -Infinity have 50th-bit set.
 To generalize all floats will have one of the top 16 bit set.
 Pointers won't have any of the top 16 bit set.